Academic Program Guide

 Art History & Aesthetics (F205X) Prerequisite: None Grade: 9-12

-This class is a rigorous overview of 30,000+ years of art-making by humans.
-Focusing mostly on the development of European and American art, students learn the evolution of western thought and ideals as well as he connection between history, culture and art.
+This course is a rigorous overview of 30,000+ years of art-making by humans.
+Focusing mostly on the development of European and American art, students learn the evolution of western thought and ideals as well as the connection between history, culture and art.
 Starting with prehistoric cave painting and ending in the modern era, students explore the major changes in western art culture - emphasizing the relationship of art and the people who created it.

-Draw & Paint 1 (F241X) Prerequisite: Grade 8 2D3D Art, Grades 9-12 None Grade: 8-12
+Draw & Paint 1 (F241X) Prerequisite: Grade 8 (2D3D Art & 2D3D Design), Grades 9-12 (None)

 Draw & Paint 2 (F242X) Prerequisite: Draw & Paint 1 Grade: 9-12